CDCgov/editMSA/README.md

 ## Usage

-For up-to-date usages, run the `perl <script.pl>` with no arguments.
+For up-to-date usages, run `perl <script.pl>` with no arguments.
 Example usage for each script:

 ```bash
 # codonCorrect.pl